-This easy Greek Rice pudding can also be made vegan if you use almond or coconut milk.
-It can be served warm or chilled but always with lots of cinnamon on top!
+This easy Greek Rice pudding is one of the most popular Greek desserts.
+It can be made vegan if you use almond or coconut milk.
+Serve it warm or cold but always with lots of ground cinnamon on top!

 Is there anything better than an easy homemade Greek rice pudding tainted with some cinnamon on top?
 Every time I make this humble dessert I'm amazed by the fact that just a few, simple and everyday ingredients can be transformed into something so heartwarming and cozy.
 The best thing about this dessert is that everyone can make it, it's naturally gluten-free and it can very easily be made vegan.
 It can also be served warm or cold, but never without a generous amount of ground cinnamon on top.

 The word rizogalo comes from the Greek words Rizi (rice) and Gala (milk).
 So, it's like saying ricemilk.
 I I like to add a vanilla pod (cut in half lengthwise) and a cinnamon stick to the milk during cooking, because it gives the pudding an extra dimension and makes it so much more fragrant and comforting.
 Needless to say that this rizogalo along with this Greek superfood breakfast bowls recipe (kolliva) are my two favorite traditional sweet recipes.